When Is the Best Time to Buy Solar Panels? | Solar.com

 Like most industries, residential solar has its busy and slow seasons.

-Summer is typically the busiest time of year.
-With the sun shining, air conditioners humming, and electricity bills peaking, homeowners look to solar as a way to reduce their energy costs.
+Summer is typically the busiest time of year because with the sun shining, air conditioners humming, and peak utility rates in effect, homeowners get their biggest electricity bills of the year and react by switching to solar.
 Fall and winter are slower for the opposite reasons – less sunlight, little to no A/C, and lower energy bills.
-But that’s exactly what makes it the best time to go solar.
+But that’s exactly what makes it the best time to go solar, especially for proactive customers who want to set themselves up for peak summer bills.

 Three reasons to start your solar project in the fall